mebeZ/FoodTruck/README.md

 # FoodTruck
-A Windows Form App linked with a SQL Database.
+A Windows Form App Bound to an SQL Database.